Connect SoCal FAQs

 Why do we need Connect SoCal?

-Our region is expected to add nearly 1.7 million people in the next 25 years.
-Connect SoCal 2024 lays out a vision for accommodating that growth, while at the same time maintaining our quality of life and protecting our environment.
+Southern California is expected to add nearly 1.7 million people in the next 25 years.
+Connect SoCal 2024 lays out a vision for accommodating that growth, while at the same time maintaining quality of life and protecting the environment.

 Who will approve Connect SoCal?

-Various elements of Connect SoCal will be brought before SCAG’s Policy Committees for review, and then before SCAG’s 86-member Regional Council for approval.
-The Regional Council is made up of elected representatives from the region’s cities and counties as well as one representative of the Southern California Native American Tribal Governments.
+Various elements of Connect SoCal 2024 will be brought before SCAG’s policy committees for review, and then before SCAG’s 86-member Regional Council for approval.
+The Regional Council is made up of elected representatives from the region’s cities and counties as well as one representative for the Southern California Native American Tribal Governments.

 How is the public involved?

-As the plan is being developed, SCAG will host a number of interactive community workshops, elected official briefings, and public hearings.
-Feedback shared will help shape the final plan.
-Nearing the end of the plan’s development, SCAG will release a draft of Connect SoCal 2024 for a public review and comment period.
+SCAG released the draft Connect SoCal 2024 for public review and comment from Nov.
+2, 2023, to Jan.
+12, 2024.
+During this period, SCAG hosted elected official briefings and public hearings.
 SCAG is required to respond to or address all comments and responses received during the public review and comment period.
-The final plan will include a Public Participation & Consultation Technical Report to catalogue and archive comments received.
+The final Plan will include a Public Participation and Consultation Technical Report to catalog and archive comments received.